There are three certainties in life: death, taxes, and me declaring I have a new favourite Thai island every year.

 - And get away from the crowds on Sivalai Beach on Koh Mook: I really enjoyed spending time on this beach, pictured below.
 To my surprise, we basically had it to ourselves for the entire five days we spent on the island.
 It’s home to white sands, shallow, calm water, and a handful of tourists at the most.
 I really liked it and was happy to be staying at a guesthouse just 20 metres from the sand.

 - Go snorkelling on Koh Kradan: I was so impressed with the snorkelling off Sunset Beach on Koh Kradan.
 Be wary of sea urchins, though.
-I’ve been scarred after Dave stepped on an urchin a few years ago, so every time I see one, I nervously back away.
+I’ve been scarred after a boyfriend stepped on an urchin a few years ago, so every time I see one, I nervously back away.
 There were so many here!
 But as long as you keep yourself buoyant, you won’t get stabbed.
 Wow, I’m really selling this, aren’t I?
 Still, aside from the urchins, there was some healthy coral to get up close to, and plenty of different fish to play with.
 I’ve never experienced particularly great snorkelling in Thailand, so this was easily the best I’ve encountered.

 - Visit the fishing village on Koh Libong: While we were scootering around Koh Libong, we stopped off at Ban Ba Tu Pu Te — a small Muslim fishing village.
 It was so lovely and peaceful!
 It’s right beside a huge tower that’ll help you try your hand at spotting dugongs.
 While it’s unlikely you’ll spot the ‘gongs, it makes for just as great a view when you turn back and snap some photos of the houses on stilts.